B-Billings/billings_brody_1056_project2/README.md

 # 1056 Project 2 by Brody Billings

-This is the submission file for Brody Billings project 1 in 1056
+This is the submission file for Brody Billings project 2 (Web Typography) in Web Development 1
 <br>

 ## Installation